 - Do customer reviews reveal different ways for us to better stand out from the competition?

-Presenting Understandable, Meaningful, and Actionable Data
+Present Understandable, Meaningful, and Actionable Data

-Regardless of the method you choose make sure the people you present to walk away with a clear idea of your research data and how to use it to improve your brand’s offerings, exposure, and online reputation.
-The worst thing to happen in these presentations is if your stakeholders are confused about your findings and don’t leverage it to improve the business.
+Regardless of the method you choose, make sure the people you present to walk away with a clear idea of your research data and how to use it to improve your brand’s offerings, exposure, and online reputation.
+The worst thing to happen in these presentations is your stakeholders are confused about your findings and don’t leverage it to improve the business.

-Optimizing Your Competitive Intelligence Strategy
+Optimize Your Competitive Intelligence Strategy

 Competitive intelligence and analysis is an essential step to making your business truly unique.

 By following the steps above, you can easily get started with developing and implementing a strategy.
 Identifying a short list of competitors and narrowing your competitive intelligence focus to specific elements of rival brands can make research shorter and more meaningful.

 Over time, your competitive intelligence strategy will evolve to include new competitors, new competitor analysis tools, and different areas of focus.
 However, you should still focus on making your findings relevant and impactful so your team can find ways to make the brand stand out in your industry.